philippart-s/jarvis/script.md

 You can see that like the Spring Boot starters, but for Quarkus.

 As you see, the created project is a Maven project.

+Don't be afraid by the other files with underscore or the bash scripts there are here for my next steps of the demonstration.

 You can see the `pom.xml` file in the root of the project.
 You can see also the `src/main/java` directory where the Java source code is located.
 You can see also the `src/main/resources` directory where the configuration files are located.